 What is a Private Water Supply?

-A private water supply could serve just one property or it could be a large supply with a large network supplying many properties.
+A private water supply could serve just one property or it could be a larger supply with a network supplying many properties.

 The water may come from a spring, a well, a borehole, a pond or a stream.

 Good quality water is very important to everyday life to protect public health.
 The Government has set legal quality standards with which all water used for drinking, washing and cooking or used in businesses which produce food and drink must comply.

 The local authority under section 77 of the Water Industry Act 1991 is required to check the quality of all water supplies in their areas, and will carry out limited sampling to ensure standards are maintained.

 Further information on quality, classifications of private water supplies and transfering to a water company can be obtained through OFWAT The Office of Water Services.